conacts/obsidian/112 Vector Functions.md

 **Example :: Length of a vector**
 > Find the arc length $s$ of the helix given by $r(t)= \langle \cos3t, \sin 3t, 3t \rangle$ for $0 \le t \le 2 \pi$
-> 1. Calculate the derivative of each compontent in the equation
+> 1. Calculate the derivative of each component in the equation
 > $$r'(t) = \langle -3\sin3t, 3\cos3t, 3 \rangle $$
-> 2. Square each compontent of  $r'(t)$ and add them
+> 2. Square each component of  $r'(t)$ and add them
 > $$r'(t)^2 = 9\sin^2 3t + 9\cos 3t + 9 = 9(\sin^23t + \cos^2 3t ) + 9 = 18$$
 > 3. Take the integral
 > $$s = \int^{2\pi}_0 ||r'(t)||dt = \int^{2\pi}_0 \sqrt{18}dt = 6 \sqrt{2} \pi$$
 > Compute the length of the curve $𝐫(𝑡)=⟨−8𝑡,5𝑡+6,−5𝑡−2⟩$ over the interval $0≤𝑡≤5$.
-> 1. Calculate the derivative of each compontent
+> 1. Calculate the derivative of each component
 > $$r'(t) = ⟨−8,5,−5⟩$$
-> 2. Square each compontent, add them and then take the square root
+> 2. Square each component, add them and then take the square root
 > $$||r'(t)|| = \sqrt{(-8)^2 + 5^2 + (-5)^2} = \sqrt{114}$$
 > 3. Integrate over the range
 > $$s = \int^5_0 \sqrt{114}dt = \sqrt{114}t|^5_0= 5\sqrt{114}$$
 > ---
 >
 > Compute the length of the curve $𝐫(𝑡)=⟨2𝑡,ln(𝑡),𝑡^2⟩$ over the interval $1≤𝑡≤3$.
-> 1. Calculate the derivative of each compontent
+> 1. Calculate the derivative of each component
 > $$r'(t) = ⟨2,\frac{1}{t},2t⟩$$
-> 2. Square each compontent, add them and then take the square root
+> 2. Square each component, add them and then take the square root
 > $$||r'(t)|| = \sqrt{(2)^2 + (\frac{1}{t})^2 + (2t)^2} = \sqrt{4 + \frac{1}{t^2} + 4t^2}$$
 > 3. Integrate over the range
 > $$s = \int^3_0 \sqrt{\frac{4t^2 + 1 + 4t^4}{t^2}}dt =  (t^2 + ln|t|)|^3_1 = 9 + ln|3| - 1 - ln|1|$$
 > ---
 > Compute the arc length function $s(t)= \int^t_a ||r'(u)||du$ for $r(t)= \langle 14t^2, 12t^2, t^3 \rangle$ where $a=0$
-> 1. Take the derivative of each compontent
+> 1. Take the derivative of each component
 > $$r'(t)= \langle 28t, 24t, 3t^2 \rangle$$
 > 2. Find the length
 > $$||r'(t)||=\sqrt{784t^2+576t^2+9t^4}=\sqrt{1360t^2+9t^4}$$